 Schwartz’s studies uncovered something fundamental about the nature of healing: not simply the energy and intention of the healing itself but also the patient’s belief that he or she had received healing and belief in the particular treatment itself promoted the actual healing.

 Many of the modalities I learned, including Reiki, shamanism and the Bengston Method, stress that the energy healer is nothing but a conduit, a kind of telephone line between the client and the Universe.
-The way shamanism puts it is especially poetic: the shaman is supposed to be a "hollow reed" or a "hollow bone", through whom the Universe can act and do what is needed.
+The way shamanism puts it is especially poetic: the shaman is supposed to be a "hollow reed" or a "hollow bone", through which the Universe can act and do what is needed.
 My experience with healing has been that the more a practitioner is able to get out of the way, the more effective he or she can be.
 The same is true of the patient.
 Disbelief, negativity, contempt masquerading as skepticism (but not true skepticism, which is open minded) all just get in the way.